Artix1500/nxToDo/libs/todo/data-access/README.md

-# todos
+# todo-data-access

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test todos` to execute the unit tests.
+Run `nx test todo-data-access` to execute the unit tests.